 Twenty Bear Asses: To get through the Aegis Cave, you need Unown Stones spelling out the words "ice", "steel", and "rock", dropped by the corresponding Unown inhabiting the dungeon.
 There's only a chance that they'll drop it, and only a chance that they'll actually be on that floor.
 You need to do this every time you visit the dungeon, even after you've beaten the mission and previously cleared the way.

 Two Scenes, One Dialogue: When Lapras appears at Brine Cave to escort the player to the Hidden Land, while Wigglytuff explains how he met Lapras in the first place.
-To a lesser extent there is also the player's encounter with a Groudon at Fogbound Lake, with the Guild describing exactly what a Groudon is even as the player's battle is about to begin.
+Also used to great effect, there is the player's encounter with a Groudon at Fogbound Lake, while the far-away Guild discuss just what a Groudon is, as if to highlight how screwed you are.

 The Unchosen One: The player isn't the one destined to go to the Hidden Land and save the world, it's the partner.
 The player is essentially the sidekick-in-disguise who helps the partner fulfill their destiny.